Browsed by

 Tevie Kagan: The Enigmatic R. David Lida Part II

-The Enigmatic R. David Lida Part II by Tevie Kagan R. David of Lida and Sabbateanism The case for Sabbatean leanings in R. David ben Aryeh Leib of Lida’s works are somewhat cloudy.
+R. David of Lida and Sabbateanism The case for Sabbatean leanings in R. David ben Aryeh Leib of Lida’s works are somewhat cloudy.
 The first clear accusation in this regard is from R. Yaakov Emden in his Toras Hakanaos.
-[1]Specifically, R. Emden, dealt with the conclusion of one of Lida’s poem’s entitled Shir Hillulim, which was printed with his Migdol David.
-Shir Hillulim was written in honor of a torah…
+Specifically, R. Emden, dealt with the conclusion of one of Lida’s poem’s entitled Shir Hillulim, which was printed with his Migdol David.
+Shir Hillulim was written in honor of a torah dedication in Amsterdam in 1680.
+It was comprised of verses…

 Read More Read More